negotiating new car price

 • Auto loans are best addressed with pre-approval

-• Don’t name the price first, but let the manager name it last
+• Please don’t name the price first, but let the manager name it last

 Note: The content provided in this article is only for informational purposes, and you should contact your financial advisor about your specific financial situation.